tadeaspetak/petite-file-browser/design-document/design-document.md

 ### Security in the Real World

-In my estimation, these precautions should make our app pretty safe.
+In my estimation, these precautions should make our app pretty safe four our use case.
 In a real-world scenario, we would, naturally, need to consider the following and much more:

+ - If files were to be viewed — not to mention uploaded — the `X-Content-Type-Options: nosniff` header should be set to prevent browser from MIME sniffing.
- - The app would be deployed, which would give us heaps of room for misconfiguration.
+ - The app would be deployed, which would give us plenty of room for misconfiguration.
- - There would a database, i.e. plenty of potential for SQL injections.
+ - There would a database, i.e. lots of potential for SQL injections.
- - We would probably be forced to use the `strict-dynamic` CSP since we would start loading external assets.
+ - We would most likely be forced to use the `strict-dynamic` CSP since we would start loading external assets.
- - If we added the possibilty for file uploading, the `X-Content-Type-Options: nosniff` header should be set to prevent browser from MIME sniffing.

-<a name="timeline"></a>
-# 5. Timeline
+# Timeline

-Ideally, this design document is approved within a few days, and my PRs can start coming in.
-I will do my best to have submitted the last PR by Wednesday, Dec 8.
+Ideally, this design document will be approved by Dec 3, and my PRs can start coming in.
+I will do my absolute best to have submitted the last PR by Wednesday, Dec 8.